XENA’S STORY PART ONE: XENA DECIDES TO BE AN AUTHOR

 “One of us has to let Sho know not to tell him we’re here,” replied Tye.
 “I’m a bit smaller, so I guess I’ll try to sneak down there.”

-Even though Xe was shaking like a rattler’s tail, she knew that this was mostly all her fault, and she couldn’t let her friend do this.
+Even though Xe was shaking like a rattler’s tail, she felt like this was mostly all her fault, and she couldn’t let her friend do this.
 “No, I’ll go,” she whispered with only a slight quaver in her voice.

 Xe ran like she was in an agility trial, zip, zip, and ended up behind the bush near Sho.
 “Don’t tell him we’re here,” whispered Xe.
 “He’s mean.”